 What is an aptitude test?

-An aptitude test is a measure of cognitive ability or intelligence.
-Aptitude tests look at the inherent abilities of a candidate in relation to the competencies required for the job role they are applying for, to assess the 'soft skills' they possess that might indicate how successful they will be in the role.
+An aptitude test is a way to measure cognitive ability or the intelligence of a prospective employee.
+Aptitude tests will test candidates' competencies required for the job they are applying for, to assess the soft skills that indicate how successful they will be in the role.

 The content of aptitude tests is not necessarily challenging.
 The difficulty is the added pressure of a time limit, the anxiety of the test, and the application of skills to answer correctly.

-There are different types of intelligence that make up what is known as human intelligence; cognitive intelligence is one facet, and emotional intelligence is another.
+Different types of intelligence make up what is known as human intelligence; cognitive intelligence is one facet, and emotional intelligence is another.
 In cognitive intelligence, measurements can be taken of learned skills as well as more fluid abilities; it is these 'fluid' abilities that are the focus of an aptitude test.

 Why is an aptitude test important for interviews?